MikeCookDev/100daysofcode/README.md

 Day 12: Not much time to work today with family over, however was able to work a little bit on the survey form..not much and i'm pretty           tired now but i will pick it up again tomorrow.

 Day 13: Learn that CSS and design is probably my weakness.
 Practiced on the survey form, it turned out very ugly, Will work on it more             tomorrow.

+Day 14: After some much needed rest i tackled the survery form with a clear mind and was finally able to complete it and im admittedly           very proud of it, despite how basic it is!